junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Why are you here, Sarah?"
 Sam asks instead.
 "It must be five hundred miles away from your home.
 Ghosts don't usually move around so much."

 "Unless the thing or person they're attached to moved."
 Dean corrects him, forming a theory.
-"Do you where your husband is, Sarah?"
+"Do you know where your husband is, Sarah?"

 Sarah shakes her head apologetically.
 "The distance in this place -- the Vail? -- it felt different.
 I don't know where exactly, but I can feel him.
 He's chained, he's in a lot of pain."